Explained: Why the development of coronavirus vaccine is delayed?

 What is Oxford University's stand on the development of a vaccine?

-Recently, the Oxford University had reportedly announced that it is ready to trial its vaccine candidate that was developed from the common cold virus whose safety in humans is already established.
+Recently, Oxford University had reportedly announced that it is ready to trial its vaccine candidate that was developed from the common cold virus whose safety in humans is already established.

 Hydroxychloroquine a 'line of defence' against virus, says Donald Trump defending drug